Most plumbing businesses track KPI numbers, but still feel blind

 In the sections that follow, we’ll break down the plumbing KPIs that answer each of these questions.

-Plumbing KPIs for demand & work generation
+Plumbing KPIs for marketing and demand generation

 Are we generating enough profitable work to keep the schedule full?